josieisnotarat/webappdev1site/README.md

 > - Set up a local or remote MySQL server
 > - Create the required database and tables (schema not included unless otherwise documented)
 > - Update any database connection credentials in the PHP files (`localhost`, `username`, `password`, `database_name`)
+>
+> - Additionally, not all assignments are promised to work 100%.
+This backup is primarily meant to serve as reference for me, and evidence of my progress as a developer.

 ## 🔐 Security Note